emx34/doofus/README.md

 0008_3f2.dat = HighScore image

+0018_48b.dat = The market and the picture of the man that appear at the end of the level.

 0062_3f2.dat = Gameover image

+0063_3f2.dat = End game "welldone" screen

+0064_3f6.dat = Congratulations at the end of the game screen

 I'm currently working on this project (doing what has never been done before, a small step but a giant leap onto the moon's surface.), a"GBView.exe" Image-Viewer that can display *.dat image files containing "GB headers".